microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/aro/aro-arm-template/_index.md

   ![Screenshot of Azure resource provider for Aro](./02.png)

+## Automation Flow

+For you to get familiar with the automation and deployment flow, below is an explanation.

+- User is editing the ARM template parameters file (1-time edit).
+These parameters values are being used throughout the deployment.

+- Main [_azuredeploy_ ARM template](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aro/arm_template/azuredeploy.json) will initiate the deployment of the Azure Red Hat OpenShift cluster and the virtual network.

+- User is editing the environment variables section in the in the [az_connect_aro.sh script file](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aro/arm_template/scripts/az_connect_aro.sh) (1-time edit).
+These variables values will be used throughout the deployment.

+- At a high level, the script will then perform the following tasks:
+  - Install the required Azure Arc-enabled Kubernetes required Azure CLI extension
+  - Automatically log in to Azure using the provided service principal credentials and will create the deployment Azure resource group
+  - Download and install all the Azure Red Hat OpenShift CLI.
+  - Onboard the cluster as an Azure Arc-enabled Kubernetes cluster

 ## Deployment

 - The deployment is using the template parameters file.
 Before initiating the deployment, edit the [_azuredeploy.parameters.json_](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aro/arm_template/azuredeploy.parameters.json) file to match your environment.